snrism/codey/README.md

         export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-file.json"
         ```

+4. Set up your Anthropic API Key:
+    - Obtain your Anthropic [API key](https://console.anthropic.com/settings/keys) from the Anthropic platform.
+    - Set the environment variable `ANTHROPIC_API_KEY` to your Anthropic API key:
+        ```sh
+        export ANTHROPIC_API_KEY="your-anthropic-api-key"
+        ```

-4. Set up your GCP project details in the `config.py` file:
+5. Optional: Set up your GCP project details in the `config.py` file if you plan to use Gemini model:
     - Open `config.py` and set the `PROJECT_ID` and `LOCATION` variables to your GCP project ID and location.

     Example `config.py`: